 The type of partnership most commonly used for transparent entities is the Kommanditgesellschaft (KG).
 The KG is most commonly adopted for investment purposes due to its limitation of liability.
-Only one shareholde (Komplementär) is unlimitedly liable as the General Partner (GP), while the liability of the other shareholders (Kommanditist) is limited to their compulsory contribution.
+Only one partner (Komplementär) is unlimitedly liable as the General Partner (GP), while the liability of the other partners (Kommanditist) is limited to their compulsory contribution.
 It is also possible to choose a GmbH as the GP; this means that no individual is subject to unlimited liability.
 This kind of partnership is referred to as GmbH & Co.
 KG and is usually chosen for private equity structures.

 According to German tax law, the residence of incorporated businesses depends on the question of where (i) the place of management and (ii) the statutory/registered seat are situated.
-Usually, the double taxation treaties provide regulations that the place of effective management is decisive in the case of a double residence of a corporation (tie-breaker rule).
+Usually, the double taxation treaties provide regulations that the place of effective management is decisive in the case of a double residence of a corporation (tie breaker rule).

 Corporations with a registered seat or place of management based in Germany are subject to unlimited tax liability in Germany.
 Non-resident corporations are only taxed on their German-sourced income.
 The income of a corporation is qualified as business income that is subject to corporate tax and municipal trade tax at an approximate total rate of 30%.